List of international prime ministerial trips made by Narendra Modi

 This is a list of international prime ministerial trips made by Narendra Modi since he became the Prime Minister of India, following his first oath of office in 2014.
 The first overseas visit was to Bhutan in June 2014.
 He is the most widely-travelled Prime Minister of India.

-Modi arrives in Tehran, Iran (May 2016).
+Prime Minister Narendra Modi being received by Prime Minister Benjamin Netanyahu, at Ben Gurion Airport, in Tel Aviv, Israel (July 2017).

 Summary of international trips

-Map of international trips made by Narendra Modi as Prime Minister (as of October 2025).
+Map of international trips made by Narendra Modi as Prime Minister (as of June 2026).